-If someone discards batteries or nail polish into their trash rather than depositing it at the hazardous materials site, all those chemicals seep into groundwater below.
+If someone discards batteries or nail polish in their trash — rather than depositing it at a hazardous materials site — those toxic chemicals seep into groundwater below.
 All that nastiness inevitably ends up in our drinking water or in our produce.
 The amounts are small, but those amounts have been rising over the years, and we need to do everything we can to make sure they stop rising.

-Becoming a More-Informed Citizen
+Becoming a Better-Informed Citizen

-Most of these services are offered nationwide and can be accessed with some research.
+Most of these disposal services are offered nationwide and can be accessed with some research.
 I went to my city’s official website and called every phone number that was even remotely related to trash pickup.
-Once I figured out which landfill handled my trash, I called them to ask for a tour and they were so open to educating me about a day in the life at the landfill.
+Once I figured out which landfill handled my trash, I called them to ask for a tour and they were happy to educate me about a day in the life at the landfill.

 Feature image courtesy of Shutterstock